 The ACM Symposium on Virtual Reality Software and Technology (VRST) is is a conference on the cutting edge of a blossoming area of research.
 VRST 2014, the 20th symposium, will take place in the historic city of Edinburgh, UK, from November 11 to 13.
 As an international forum for virtual reality researchers and developers, the conference will provide attendees with a feast for the senses -- be it through virtual technology, or strolls through the timeworn, cobbled streets of Old Town Edinburgh.

-The ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems 2014 (ACM SIGSPATIAL 2014) is the twenty-second event in a series of symposia and workshops that began in 1993 with the aim of bringing together researchers, developers, users, and practitioners in relation to novel systems based on geo-spatial data and knowledge, and fostering interdisciplinary discussions and research in all aspects of geographic information systems.
+The ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems 2014 is the twenty-second event in a series of symposia and workshops dedicated to GIS.
+ACM SIGSPATIAL 2014 will take place from Nov 4 to 7 in Dallas, Texas, with the aim of bringing together researchers, developers, users, and practitioners to engage in interdisciplinary discussions and to foster collaborative research on all aspects of geographic information systems.

 HCITISI 2014 is the intersection of the formal and factual sciences aimed at human-computer interaction, telecommunications, informatics and scientific information.
 The goal is to know the latest breakthroughs and the immediate trends, and also in the long term, of each one of the disciplines that make up the sets of the areas of knowledge we approach.